Tossan99/breed-chooser/README.md

 - __Logo__

 - The Logo clearly shows right away that the user have arrived at the right website.
-- The text is large and imply the purpose of the website
+- The text is large and imply the purpose of the website.

 - __Header__

-- The header keeps consistent design and dimensions throughout all pages to make navigating the different pages smoother and more enjoyable
+- The header keeps consistent design and dimensions throughout all pages to make navigating the different pages smoother and more enjoyable.

 - __Navigation Bar__